1. Home>

 Vosotras / Vosotrossugeriréisyou (plural) will suggest

-Ellas / Ellos / Ustedessugeriránthey will suggest, you (plural formal) will suggest
+Ellas / Ellos / Ustedessugeriránthey will suggest

 Or use our app: